AcutronicRobotics/gym-gazebo2/INSTALL.md

 #### Ubuntu 18

 Build the workspace using the `--merge-install` flag.
+Make sure you have enough Swap space.

 ```sh
 source /opt/ros/crystal/setup.bash